Sheelagh Flanagan

-Sheelagh Flanagan (25 December 1925– 3 May 2018) was a Northern Irish actress, costume designer, artist's agent, gallery owner and peace activist.
+Sheelagh Flanagan (25 December 1925 – 3 May 2018) was a Northern Irish actress, costume designer, artist's agent, gallery owner and peace activist.

 Early life

 Sheelagh Mabel Garvan was born in Belfast on Christmas Day 1925, the daughter of a local shopkeeper.
 She left school at the age of fourteen and joined the civil service where she was later promoted to become private secretary to Northern Ireland's Attorney General.
 Her interest in the performing arts led her to join the Arts Theatre in Belfast.
 Following an encounter with the theatre director Mary O'Malley, Garvan joined the Lyric Players where she was to meet her future husband who designed sets.
-In 1959 Garvan married the artist Terence Flanagan.
-Garvan came from a staunch Unionist family but she converted to Roman Catholicism upon her marriage.
+In 1959, Garvan married the artist Terence Flanagan.
+Garvan came from a Unionist family, but converted to Roman Catholicism upon her marriage.